apache/directory-fortress-core/README.md

  ```

 Usage Notes:
+ * More information about the Fortress Configuration subsystem: [README-CONFIG.md](./README-CONFIG.md)
  * Use caution when running the -Dload.file target with **refreshLDAPData.xml** as that script deletes all nodes beneath the suffix and readds.
  * Sets up the basic Directory Information Tree format and remote configuration nodes (more info here: [README-CONFIG](./README-CONFIG.md)).
+ * Unless you know what you are doing, don't change ant substitution parameters within the properties.
+These are are anything inside and including '${}'.  i.e. ${param1}.

 ___________________________________________________________________________________
 # SECTION 8.
 Instructions to integration test.